duftler/click-to-deploy/k8s/spinnaker/README.md

 management environment, or by entering commands directly. `hal` will validate and apply your changes
 * Push the updated configuration to your Spinnaker instance.
-The configuration is automatically backed up to GCS as part of this process
+The configuration is automatically backed up to GCS as part of this process.
 * Apply your changes to the Spinnaker instance

 Scripts are provided for each of these steps, and copy/paste commands and instructions